**Page description appears here**

 “Ride control of surface effect ships using distributed control”

-Authors: Asgeir J. Sørensen and Olav Egeland
+Authors: Asgeir J. Sørensen and Olav Egeland,

-Reference: 1994, Vol. 15, No. 2, pp. 65-79.
+Reference: 1994, Vol 15, No 2, pp. 65-79.

 Keywords: SES, acoustic, ride control, passivity, full scale results